 Speaking of shooting, here are a couple of targets I recorded.
 Nothing very special here, but at least we know that both loads are at least in the ballpark in terms of printing close to point of aim.
 I shot these at 10 yards from a rest, center hold.

-Let’s take a look at a few photos I shot of the 856.
+Let’s look at a few photos I shot of the Taurus 856 Defender.

-It’s not new – this is a feature that used to be found only on more powerful revolvers.
-Taurus is including it with its small-frame guns now – it is present also on my model 85.
-This is a good thing – it’s not a deal breaker if the gun would be without it, but it does add just a small extra layer of strength to the cylinder.
+It’s not new, as this is a feature that used to be found only on more powerful revolvers.
+Taurus is including it with its small-frame guns now.
+It is also present on my model 85.
+This is a good thing.
+It’s not a deal breaker if the gun is without it, but it adds a small extra layer of strength to the cylinder.

 Note the green tag on the trigger guard — this gun had been displayed at SHOT Show 2020.

-You should have a good experience if you decide to carry this gun – it seems very business-like but still is a good-looking revolver.
-Accurate, reliable — it should do the job.
+You should have a good experience if you decide to carry this gun.
+It seems very business-like but still is a good-looking revolver.
+Accurate and reliable — it should do the job.
 And, if you carry a speedloader or speed strips, your reload times should improve steadily — just practice reloading a lot with dummy rounds.